cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-6.rst

 2. Copy your implementation of `publish_message` in the file `whisper_ping.py` in the folder `~/pupper_llm/pupper_llm/simple_scripts`.
 The rest of the code is implemented for you.
 The code essentially receives input from a USB microphone, parses it at regular intervals, and sends that to `user_query_topic` (just as `command_line_publisher.py`)

 3. Plug in your USB microphone receiver to the Pi, using the USB-A to USB-C adapter.
 Plug it into the left side top row of the USB ports (with the right side above the memory stick).
 Plug in the USB speaker to the remaining port (left side bottom row).
 Turn on the microphone transmitter.

+TODO: Add photo of the USB Stick in RPI

+TODO: Add photo of button for Mic

 4. Run your code.
 In a first terminal, run the commands